All Episodes

 This guy, this high-ranking, almost a right-hand man executive.

-And it was in Microsoft's best interest because they wanted their word processing software, their office software on Mac machines.
+And it was in Microsoft's best interest because they wanted their word processing software, their Office software on Mac machines.

 Jobs said, What do you want to do?

-You want to spend the rest of your life selling sugar water to kids, or do you want to change the world?
+You want to spend the rest of your life selling sugar water to kids?

-Scully was CEO of Pepsi.
+Scully was CEO Pepsi.

 So Scully comes on board and they have a culture clash and it all falls apart and Jobs leaves.